TOSIT-IO/tdp-server/README.md

     The previous `schema` endpoint has been attached to services as it concerns them and is therefore a subresource and is referenced via a path-segment as described in the [Zalando API guidelines](https://opensource.zalando.com/restful-api-guidelines/#urls).

-- Seperation of endpoints `components` and `services`.

-    Although `components` is a subresource of `service` it has been kept seperated to limit the number of resources in the latter endpoint [Zalando API guidelines](https://opensource.zalando.com/restful-api-guidelines/#urls).

 - Query parameters have been placed in endpoint `operations` to access the subresources.

     Instead of accessing the three different resources (all, dag, other) seperately in the endpoint `operations`,  only the root of the endpoint is being accessed at first and a query parameter enables the user to access the subresources.